The Best 9mm Pistols

 Updated

 The 9mm pistol is the staple handgun for many Americans.
-These weapons are versatile, affordable, and easy to learn with, but sifting through the mountain of 9mm pistol models, sizes, configurations, actions, brands, etc. has led more than one aspiring handgun owner to abandon their search altogether.
+These weapons are versatile, affordable, and easy to learn to use, but sifting through the mountain of 9mm pistol models, sizes, configurations, actions, brands, etc. has led more than one aspiring handgun owner to abandon their search altogether.

 No need to stress.
 Below, you’ll find a quick overview of what you should look for when you need a new 9mm pistol (or if you’re buying your first one).
 Plus, we’ve collected the top 9mm pistols currently on the market.
 Let’s dive in!